-- a) According to the provisions of article 5 par.
+The provisions of the Company's Articles of Association regarding the amendment of the provisions thereof do not deviate a) According to the provisions of article 5 par.
 8 of the Company's Articles of Association in conjunction with the provisions of article 24 par.
-1(b) and (c) of Law 4548/2018, the Company's Board of Directors has the right, following a relevant decision by the General Meeting of Shareholders, for a period not exceeding five years, to increase the Company's share capital with the issuance of new shares, through a decision by the Board of Directors that is made with a majority of at least two thirds (2/3) of its total members.
+1(b) and (c) of Law 4548/2018, the Company's Board of Directors has the right, following a relevant decision by the General Meeting of Shareholders, for a period not exceeding five years, to increase the Company's share capital with the issuance of new shares, through a decision by the Board of Directors that is made with a majority of at least two thirds (2/3)

+VIII.
+Responsibility of the BoD for a) the issuance of new shares or b) acquisition of own shares according to article 49 of of its total members.
 In this case, the Company's share capital may be increased by an amount not exceeding three times the share capital the capital existing on the date on which the Board has the power to raise the capital.
+This power of the Board of Directors may be renewed by the General Meeting for a period that may not exceed five years per instance of renewal.

+Law 4548/2018

-This power of the Board of Directors may be renewed by the General Meeting for a period that may not exceed five years per instance of renewal. - b) According to the provisions of article 49 of Law 4548/2018, the Company may, following a relevant decision by the General Meeting of Shareholders, acquire its shares corresponding to a maximum of 10% of its paid-up share capital.
+b) According to the provisions of article 49 of Law 4548/2018, the Company may, following a relevant decision by the General Meeting of Shareholders, acquire its shares corresponding to a maximum of 10% of its paid-up share capital.
 Such decisions by the General Meeting of Shareholders are implemented by the Board of Directors or the persons to whom the Board of Directors has delegated the relevant competence.

-In implementation of the above provisions the Extraordinary General Meeting of Shareholders dated 27.03.2020 approved an own share buyback program in order to reduce the share capital and cancel own shares that will be acquired by the Company, or/and distribute shares to employees or/and members of the management of the Company or/and of associate company, in accordance with the applicable remuneration policy, with maximum number of Company shares to be bought 14,289,116 (up to 10% of the share capital), minimum price 0.97 per share and maximum price €20 per share, program duration between 27.03.2020 and 26.03.2022 (the "Own Share Buyback Program") and authorized the Board of Directors to implement the Own Share Buyback Program.
+In implementation of the above provisions the Extraordinary General Meeting of Shareholders dated 27.03.2020 approved an own share buyback program in order to reduce the share capital and cancel own shares that will be acquired by the Company, or/and distribute shares to employees or/and members of the management of the Company or/and of associate company, in accordance with the applicable remuneration policy, with maximum number of Company shares to be bought 14,289,116 (up to 10% of the share capital), minimum price €0.97 per share and maximum price €20 per share, program duration between 27.03.2020 and 26.03.2022 (the "Own Share Buyback Program") and authorized the Board of Directors to implement the Own Share Buyback Program.
 The Board of Directors decided on 01.06.2020 to start implementation of the Own Share Buyback Program by the Company.

-During the year 2020, and more specifically in the period between 01.06.2020 and 31.12.2020, 6,138,692 own shares were acquired under the Own Share Buyback Program at a nominal value of \in 0.97 per share, representing 4.2961% of the Company's share capital.
+During the year 2020, and more specifically in the period between 01.06.2020 and 31.12.2020, 6,138,692 own shares were acquired under the Own Share Buyback Program at a nominal value of €0.97 per share, representing 4.2961% of the Company's share capital.

-Moreover, from 01.01.2021 until 01.03.2021, 70,000 own shares were acquired under the Own Share Buyback Program at a nominal value of €0.97 per share, so that the Company holds on 01.03.2021, in aggregate 6,208,692 own shares, at a nominal value of €0.97 per share, acquired at a weighted average price of €16.5 per share, with total value €1,155,241, representing 4.5401% of the Company's share capital
+Moreover, from 01.01.2021 until the publication date 04.03.2021, 70,000 own shares were acquired under the Own Share Buyback Program at a nominal value of €0.97 per share, so that the Company holds on the publication date, 04.03.2021, in aggregate 6,228,692 own shares, at a nominal value of €0.97 per share, acquired at a weighted average price of €12,64 per share, with total value €1,137,729, representing 4.3590% of the Company's share capital.